Lemon Ricotta Cookies

 FOR THE RICOTTA COOKIE DOUGH

-• Using a stand mixer or hand mixer, place the softened butter and sugar in a large bowl and beat until light and fluffy.
+• Using a stand mixer or hand mixer, place 1 cup butter, softened and 2 cups sugar in a large bowl and beat until light and fluffy.

-• Add the ricotta, lemon zest, vanilla and almond extract and beat until well incorporated.
-Beat in the eggs one at a time.
+• Add 1 ¾ cups whole milk ricotta cheese, 1 lemon, zested 2 teaspoons vanilla extract and 2 teaspoons almond extract Beat until well incorporated.
+Beat in 2 large eggs, one at a time.

-• Add flour, baking soda and salt and mix until just combined and you have a soft dough.
-Cover and refrigerate at least two hours or for several days until you’re ready to bake the cookies.
+• Add 4 cups unbleached all purpose flour, 2 teaspoons baking soda and ½ teaspoon salt.
+Mix until just combined, and you have a soft dough.
+Cover and refrigerate for at least two hours or for several days until you're ready to bake the cookies.

-• Preheat the oven to 350° and line a baking sheet with parchment paper or a silpat.
+• Preheat the oven to 350℉ and line a baking sheet with parchment paper or a silpat.

 • Scoop a scant tablespoon of dough into a ball and place it on the baking sheet.
 Continue in this method, setting the dough about 2 inches apart from each other on the pan (the cookies will spread).